Education Benefits and Eligibility Requirements

 • Academic Standards

-When you get VA education benefits, you are required to maintain Satisfactory Academic Progress (a grade point average of 2.0 or better).
+When you receive VA education benefits, you are required to maintain Satisfactory Academic Progress (a cumulative grade point average of 2.0 or better).
 Educational assistance benefits to veterans and eligible persons will be discontinued once you no longer make satisfactory progress toward completion of your training.
 These standards are described in the Veterans Affairs section of the Central Piedmont catalog.

 • Withdrawal

-What are mitigating circumstances?
+What are Mitigating Circumstances?

 Examples are: